 Other than that it’s just 5 simple ingredients, and 10 minutes (oh, and 4 hours setting time) before you are in sweet, milky jelly heaven.

-The other thing that surprised me is how light they are.
-And they aren’t sickly sweet.
-They are just delicate and yum, yum, yum.
+The other thing that surprised me is how light these Vanilla Pannacotta are.
+Light and silky smooth.
+They feel like a very grown up dessert indeed.
+They aren’t sickly sweet in the slightest, rather they are just super delicate and yum, yum, yum.

 - 1 1/2 cups whole milk

 - 3 teaspoons powdered gelatine

 - 1 teaspoons vanilla paste